Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

   - scope
 ---

-##
+## Introduction
-This is part 2 of the Javascript Fundamentals series.
+> This is part 2 of the Javascript Fundamentals series.
 If you haven't, try reading [part 1](https://khuibeom.com/blog/javascript-fundamentals-what-is-javascript) of the series!
 I explained various aspects of Javascript language there.

-Also bear in mind that I will be referring to a book called [You don't know JS](https://github.com/getify/You-Dont-Know-JS) in this article.

-## Introduction
 In [You don't know JS](https://github.com/getify/You-Dont-Know-JS), the author categorize Javascript into 3 different pillars:

 1. Scope & Closure